What Is Stellar?

 There is a list of all the balances and transactions that belong to each account in the network.
 A full copy of the ledger is housed on each server running the Stellar software, the data is synchronized and validated by the consensus system, Stellar Consensus Protocol (SCP).

-+ Stellar Lumens crypto dramatically reduces the fraction of time between interbank financial operations, and the transaction costs do not exceed 0.001 USD.
+- Stellar dramatically reduces the fraction of time between interbank financial operations, and the transaction costs do not exceed 0.001 USD.
 This saving of time and costs leads to an increase in users, sales, and confidence in the network.
 Stellar supports more than 1,000 transactions per second with the help of 1 trillion accounts.

-+ The Stellar system does not use mining for its verification process and uses the SHA-256 algorithm for security.
+- The system does not use mining for its verification process and uses the SHA-256 algorithm for security.
 This provides a much more energy-friendly ecosystem.
 The platform also offers high scalability and has the ability to launch ICOs for other projects.

-– Stellar is not fully decentralized.
-Although the token deal is different from Ripple’s tokens, more than 90% of them are currently held by the foundation.
-This may cause some mistrust, and there could be a saturation of the market after a massive distribution of Stellar Lumens coin.
+- Stellar is not fully decentralized.
+Although the token deal is different from Ripple's tokens, more than 90% of them are currently held by the foundation.
+This may cause some mistrust, and there could be a saturation of the market after a massive distribution of Lumens.

 Like Ripple, Lumens cannot be mined, only bought or exchanged.
-Despite XLM is a fairly new cryptocurrency, you can buy Stellar Lumens at any of the most popular exchange houses: Binance, Poloniex, Kraken, CEX.io, or on the exchanges specializing in Stellar, such as the Stellar Decentralized Exchange and Stellarport.
-The most common pairs are XLM to BTC and XLM to ETH, although you can also get Lumens in exchange for USD, EUR, GBP, and KRW.
+Despite being a fairly new cryptocurrency, Lumens can be bought at any of the most popular exchange houses: Binance, Poloniex, Kraken, CEX.io, or on the exchanges specializing in Stellar, such as the Stellar Decentralized Exchange and Stellarport.
+The most common pairs are BTC and ETH, although you can also get Lumens in exchange for USD, EUR, GBP, and KRW.

-Those who wish to send, receive, buy, and sell Lumens can use the Stellar Desktop Client program, available at the website.
-A mobile Stellar wallet is committed to mobile payments, and smartphone owners have Lobstr for this purpose, available for both Android and iOS.
-Of course, it is not as reliable as a hardware XLM wallet.
-The market leader for hardware wallets is Ledger, a wallet where you can safely store your Stellar Lumens.
+Those who wish to send, receive, buy and sell Lumens can use the Stellar Desktop Client program, available at the website.
+A Stellar Mobile Wallet is committed to mobile payments, and smartphone owners have Lobstr for this purpose, available for both Android and iOS.
+Of course, it is not as reliable as a hardware wallet.
+The market leader for hardware wallets is Ledger, a wallet where you can safely store your Lumens.